TritonVM/triton-vm/specification/arithmetization.md

  2. The instruction pointer `ip` is zero.
  3. The jump address stack pointer and value `jsp` and `jsv` are zero.
  4. The operational stack elements `st0`-`st3` are zero.
- 5. The zero indicator `iszero` is one.
+ 5. The inverse register `inv` is zero.
  6. The operational stack pointer and value `osp` and `osv` are zero
  7. The RAM pointer and value `ramp` and `ramv` are zero.
  8. The auxiliary registers `aux0`-`aux15` are zero.